SAP/ui5-tooling/docs/updates/migrate-v4.md

 This might be caused by a mismatch of your project's manifest version and your UI5 version.

-UI5 Tooling v4 enhances the manifest.json with information about the `supportedLocales` (also see [Builder: Generation of Supported Locales](../pages/Builder.md#generation-of-supported-locales)).
+UI5 CLI v4 enhances the manifest.json with information about the `supportedLocales` (also see [Builder: Generation of Supported Locales](../pages/Builder.md#generation-of-supported-locales)).
 In UI5 1.71 this configuration is not supported and leads to an ambiguous error message `TypeError: invalid input` and a failure to process the manifest file.

-UI5 Tooling uses the manifest's `_version` property to decide whether the `supportedLocales` can be generated.
+UI5 CLI uses the manifest's `_version` property to decide whether the `supportedLocales` can be generated.
 For UI5 1.71, only versions up to `1.17.0` are supported.
 See [UI5 Demo Kit: Descriptor for Applications, Components, and Libraries (manifest.json)](https://sdk.openui5.org/#/topic/be0cf40f61184b358b5faedaec98b2da) for a mapping per manifest version.

 To resolve this issue, adjust the manifest version according to the UI5 version you are using.

-*This issue was first raised here: [Ui5 Tooling #988](https://github.com/SAP/ui5-tooling/issues/988)*
+*This issue was first raised here: [UI5 CLI #988](https://github.com/SAP/ui5-tooling/issues/988)*